 Among the most popular activities at Bear Creek Regional Park are the miles and miles of multi-use trails available for visitors to explore.
-Wander the rolling foothills in sight of Pikes Peak and stop to smell the wildflowers in the springtime.
-You’ll find a few treasures along the way, including a few sculptures and art installations that have become a permanent fixture of these trails.
+You’ll find a few treasures along the way, including sculptures and art installations that have become permanent fixtures within the park.

-Hiking – The most popular recreation at Bear Creek are the scenic hiking trails that criss cross the vast open space.
-If you’re having trouble selecting a trail for yourself, the friendly faces at the Nature Center are always happy to assist you in finding one that suits your difficulty level.
+The most popular recreation at Bear Creek is the scenic hiking trails that criss-cross the vast open space.
+If you’re having trouble selecting a trail for yourself, the friendly faces at the nature center are always happy to assist you in finding one that suits your difficulty level.

 Bear Creek Dog Park

-Not only can your pups play in the waters of Bear Creek, there is also an agility course to whip them into their best shape.
+Your pups will be able to not only play in the water flowing through the area but also run through the agility course.
 Not a fan of letting your small or senior dog around the rowdy dog park crowd?
-A small, 2-acre park is set aside in order to keep these vulnerable pups safe from the bigger dogs.
+A small, 2-acre park has been set aside in order to keep these vulnerable pooches safe.

-After you’re done tuckering your dog out, there’s a small area to wash off all the mud they’ve accumulated during their playtime.
-There’s also water fountains to ensure they can cool off after a rowdy day.
+After you’re done tuckering your pup out, there’s a small area to wash off and water fountains to ensure they can cool off after a rowdy day.

 Bear Creek Nature Center

-Those that are interested in learning more about the flora and fauna that inhabits Bear Creek Regional Park will benefit from a stop at the Bear Creek Nature Center, located near the west entrance of the park.
+Those that are interested in learning more about the flora and fauna that inhabits Bear Creek Regional Park will benefit from a stop at the Bear Creek Nature Center, located near the west entrance.

-The Nature Center was the first of its kind to open in the state in 1976 and has thrived ever since.

 It hosts special events and interpretive programs for children and adults alike.
-Two miles of nature trails surround the nature center, exclusively for foot traffic, and these trails give visitors a quick overview of the beauty that spans this giant park.
+There are two miles of nature trails that surround the center and are exclusively for foot traffic.

 Charmaine Nymann Community Garden

-From the west: Take Hwy 24 east towards Colorado Springs and make a right onto South 26th Street.
-Follow this road for about 1.5 miles–it will eventually turn into Bear Creek Road.
-The park will be on your right and follow the road signs to park near the Bear Creek Nature Center.
+- The park will be on your right and follow the road signs to park near the Bear Creek Nature Center